danjohnson3141/Jekyll-Test/POST-&#47;group_members.md

 =
 ####Authentication

 The user needs to be logged in and have valid credentials to use this route.
+This is the group that the active user will now be a member of.

 =
 ####Parameters